chaoyivision/ebatch/README.md

 #### Acknowledge
-This ebatch tool is simplified and customized from its [initial version](https://github.com/shenwei356/easy_sbatch).
+This ebatch tool is simplified and customized (for deep learning training) from its [initial version](https://github.com/shenwei356/easy_sbatch).
 Thanks!